 Did you know that you don’t need a whole roasted turkey to make incredible turkey gravy?
 I’m serious.
-This recipe delivers a deep, savory flavor from browned vegetables, real herbs, and rich stock that tastes like proper drippings.
+This turkey gravy recipe delivers a deep, savory flavor from browned vegetables, real herbs, and rich stock that tastes like proper drippings.
 This turkey gravy has a rich, glossy, balanced taste and just enough acidity to keep it from feeling heavy.
 Make it ahead, keep it warm, and pour with confidence.
 Your Thanksgiving table (or any meal!) just got a whole lot less stressful.
 You’re welcome. 😉

 Smooth turkey gravy served in a white gravy boat, glossy and richly colored, ready to pour over mashed potatoes

-Do not forget to check out my Chefs Tips and Wine Pairings sections below!
+Do not forget to check out my Chefs Tips and Wine Pairings. sections below!

 The Recipe is next!